ivanp81/microservices/README.md

 - https://martinfowler.com/articles/mocksArentStubs.html

 # Feedback welcome
-As this is a proof-of-concept mistake and miserunderstunding are possible.
+As this is a proof-of-concept mistake and misunderstanding are possible.
 Every type of feedback is welcome to improve it.